spacelift-io/user-documentation/docs/concepts/policy/deprecated/migrate-to-spaces.md

 **Mitigation strategies:**

-1. **Reduce session timeout**: Configure shorter session timeouts to force re-authentication more frequently
-2. **Use approval policies**: Add approval requirements that can evaluate time per-run
+1. **Use approval policies**: Add approval requirements that can evaluate time per-run
-3. **Team expectations**: Communicate that time restrictions apply at login, not continuously
+2. **Team expectations**: Communicate that time restrictions apply at login, not continuously

 ---